cdown/chrisdown.name/_posts/2020-04-13-unprivileged-userland-container-without-root-or-userns.md

 clear when at a prompt.

-Above I disambiguated the different shells running by prepending things like "local", "server", or "proot" to the prompt, but in reality the "server" and "proot" prompts probably look exactly the same by default.
+Above I disambiguated the different shells running by prepending things like "laptop", "server", or "proot" to the prompt, but in reality the "server" and "proot" prompts probably look exactly the same by default.

 One way to fix this is to change how your prompt looks depending on whether you